Retainer Agreement for Clients Purchasing Real Estate in Ontario - Last Revised December 6 2018

 Rural, Commercial, Farms and Agricultural Properties

-Rural properties, commercial properties, farms, agricultural and other types of properties are subject to additional fees given their complexity.
+Rural properties, cottages, commercial properties, farms, agricultural and other types of properties are subject to additional fees given their complexity.
 Please contact us for a detailed quote on these types of properties.
+If you are purchasing one of these types of properties and are intending on making changes or additions to the property, please advise us ASAP as we may need to contact relevant authorities such as conservation authorities to inquire about restrictions on the property.

 In some real estate transactions, there may be unforeseen issues, complexities, and/or difficulties that arise as a result of matters beyond our law firm's control.
 Mandani Law reserves the right to increase fees to reflect any additional time expended with the completion of your transaction and will contact you to discuss same.